TheStarOfMSY/MoEAD/README.md

 ## Updates
 - 26.09.2024: Code has been released.
-- 20.11.2024: Some code errors have been corrected.
+- 20.11.2024: Some code mistakes have been corrected.

 ## Abstract